Learn investing basics

 LTCG tax on mutual funds: the ₹1.25L exemption explained

-Budget 2024 raised the LTCG exemption to ₹1.25L.
-Here's how to use it every year to legally reduce your tax.
+Budget 2024 raised LTCG exemption to ₹1.25L.
+How to use it every year.

 Retirement